WchenJ/530-project-2/README.md

 Second, the demand of constrain are not that strict and most information stored are based on timeflow, the rarely simple linear structure.

 Chat Module

+The user of chat moudle needs to receive the message from the talking parterners, send message to the parterners and store the records..

+The Module support sending, receiving and storing based on MangoDB.
+A database will be created when a chat between two users start.
+Both parterners can send and check the talking content.